Sunday mornings from 9:45 to 10:45 a.m.

 Young Adult Community

 1 Corinthians: The Young Adults gather in the Parlor each Sunday for fellowship, food, prayer, and scripture study.
 Single or married, graduate student, young professional, or in transition, all are welcome!
-On Sunday mornings we will have a discussion-based study of 1 Corinthians, and throughout the semester we will have smaller gatherings for prayer and fellowship.
+We will continue our discussion-based study of 1 Corinthians through the end of February.
+In March we will begin a study focused on Lent and the Easter season.

 Location: Parlor | Contact: Goodie Bell